 Here are a few more tips on how to introduce your dog to his crate, the right way.

-How to Use a Crate for Dog Separation Anxiety at Night?
+How to Use a Dog Crate at Night?

 If you’re trying to stop your dog’s separation anxiety, the last thing you want to do is let him sleep with you in the same bed.
 Not surprisingly, this will only increase his dependence on you.